acoli-repo/shallow-discourse-parser/implicit_nn_training/chinese/README.md

 - Once you have trained the model you wish to use for classifying the implicit relations, you have to move the three model files to the current working directory.
 - You have to rename your models "m_best.pickle", "neuralnetwork_best.pickle" and "label_subst_best.pickle".
 - We included our model files here, so you can first test the relcassification with our models.
-- An example of a file whose implicit senses should be reclassified is "input_to_be_reclassified_for_implicit_senses.json".